 A week after my Mum had died we had the funeral.
 After that we sorted out the house as much as possible.
 Two weeks later I was back home.
 Then I was back at work.
 People around me were aware of my pain, but they were not a part of it.
 I felt isolated in my grief.
 Even my siblings who I shared this loss with were not part of my pain.
 We are connected by our grief, but we all must walk through the shadows alone.

-There have been days that I have sat at my work desk and quietly cried for my Mum.
+There have been days I sat at my work desk and quietly cried for my Mum.
 There’s been no obvious trigger, just this unexpected sadness that washes over me.
 I’ve also had it while driving, shopping and just doing the mundane.
 Having a one-year old means that it’s easy to remain distracted.
 But even then, there are times while playing with my daughter the sadness comes.

 That’s why I’ve been silent on here.
 It’s easier to sit in silence and ignore what is happening in my head.
-Rather than engage with the feelings I shut it out.
+Rather than engage with the feelings I shut them out.
 I can get on with life that way.
 Behave in a way that puts others at ease.
 The quickest way to alienate people is to show them your pain.
 Almost no one knows what to do with it.

 For me, writing requires vulnerability and bravery.
 Vulnerability to write something honest.
 Bravery to share that with people.
 It's hard to be vulnerable when I'm hurting, and it's almost impossible to be brave when all my energy has been spent on getting through the day.